Shin Megami Tensei: Nine: Synopsis

 During a mission into the virtual Shibuya 109 against the Noise demon Abaddon, the true origins of Idea Space are revealed.
-Idea Space was created by humans tired of awaiting the arrival of their "Messiah" in the real world: hoping to bring about salvation through technology, the humans created the Idea Space, and generated Maria as its goddess and administrator to further the creation of Millennial Kingdom by manipulating its users.
+Idea Space was created by humans tired of awaiting the arrival of their "Messiah" in the real world after a great flood wiped out most of humanity: Idea Space was used as a basis for cloning a new humanity for the Millennial Kingdom, with the deity Maria as Idea Space's supervising AI, most of the population being androids or data creations.
 On their mission into Shibuya 109, Azuma retrieves a Desire Disc, an artifact containing the saved desires of humanity that is the key to both sides' plans.
 Azuma is faced with choices about which faction to support.
 The Law faction, supported by Maria, wishes to bring peace to humanity along with releasing the Idea Space's inhabitants.
 The Chaos faction, which can be led by Lucifer if he is freed from his prison within a metaphysical plain called the Expanse, intends to destroy the inhabitants of Idea Space and start anew with the chosen Adam and Eve: Azuma and the Chaos companion.
-To fulfill any of their chosen roles, Azuma must defeat Yaldabaoth, the controller of Idea Space who is keeping the system going and will not allow either Maria or Lucifer to carry out their plans.
+To fulfill any of their chosen roles, Azuma must defeat Yaldabaoth, an aspect of YHWH that seeks to destroy everything and opposes both Maria or Lucifer.

 In both the Law and Chaos routes, with the defeat of the Yaldabaoth, the entire Idea Space is emptied of avatars besides Azuma.
-Upon returning to the real world, they are on the surface with either their Law or Chaos companion, with the Messian-built Tokyo Millennium in the background: depending on the alignment, Azuma either goes to reinforce the Law-based regime, or to begin a new Chaos-based humanity outside it.
-In the "Neutral" routes, Azuma performs tasks for a mysterious woman minding a store in Idea Space: the woman is the goddess Sophia, who was forced to reincarnate as a human for the sin of birthing Yaldabaoth: she has been helping Azuma towards defeating Yaldabaoth to atone for her sin and ascend.
-Azuma defeats both Yaldabaoth and Maria, allowing Sophia to become her true self and ascend, leaving the fate of those within Idea Space ambiguous.
+Upon returning to the real world, they are on the surface with either their Law or Chaos companion, with the Messian-built Tokyo Millennium in the background: depending on the alignment, Azuma either surrenders to the Law-based regime's plan for a Millennial Kingdom, or depart for the outside world.
+In the "Neutral" routes, Azuma performs tasks for a mysterious woman minding a store in Idea Space: the woman is the goddess Sophia, who was forced to reincarnate as a human for the sin of birthing Yaldabaoth.
+She has been helping Azuma towards defeating Yaldabaoth to atone for her sin and restore her divine form, allowing her to being leading humanity into the Pleroma.